Exact non-stationary solutions of the Euler equations in two and three dimensions

 The paper is organized as follows.
 Section~\ref{ideal hydrodynamics} introduces the general mechanism for constructing solutions in the context of ideal hydrodynamics and formulates sufficient conditions under which the underlying manifold admits an abundance of such solutions.
 Sections~\ref{2D} and~\ref{3D} provide a full and partial classification, respectively, of two- and three-dimensional manifolds satisfying these conditions, together with explicit examples.
 Section~\ref{general framework} develops the construction in the general Euler-Arnold setting.
-Lastly, Section~\ref{future} outlines directions for future work.
+Section~\ref{future} outlines directions for future work.
 Lastly, Appendix \ref{geometric lemmas} contains proofs of a Riemannian geometric nature which are deferred for readability.